pmcgoohan/targeting-zero-mev/content-layer.md

 We see the creation of a content consensus layer as the realization of Ethereum’s ambitions for full decentralization and of it's ambitions to create fair and equitable globally distributed systems for everybody.

-The next revisions of this document will focus on the specifics of integrating the protocol with eth2 and Optimistic rollups.
+Future revisions of this document will focus on the specifics of integrating the protocol with eth2 and Optimistic rollups.

 ## Contact